52North/WeatherRoutingTool/docs/source/contributing.rst

 .. code-block:: python

+    def my_function(param1):
+        """
         This is a reStructuredText style.
-    """

         :param param1: first param
         :type param1: type of first param
         :return: description of what is returned
         :rtype: type of return value
         :raises keyError: raises an exception
         """

 Further reading: